-(ii) erecting a sign giving notice of the proposed designation in a prominent location in the area that would be affected by the designation; and (iii) such other methods as the local government considers appropriate to ensure widespread notice of the proposal; and (c) - out such other consultation as the local government ers appropriate.
-7.2.4 Notice of the 1 proposal under clause 7.2.3(b) is to specify- (a) the are a subject of the proposed designation; (b) the proposed Local Planning Policy which will apply proposed heritage area may be inspected; and (c) from t at form and what period (being not less than 21 days the day the notice is published or the sign is erected, case requires) submissions may be made.
-7.2.5 iry of the period within which submissions may be al government is to - (a) the proposed designation in the light of any ssions made; and (b) e to adopt the designation with or without cation, or not to proceed with the designation.
-7.2.6 govern Counc ment is overnment resolves to adopt the designation, the local to forward a copy of the designation to the Heritage estern Australia, the Commission and each owner of by the designation.
-7.2.7 The lo vernment may modify or revoke a designation of a 7.2.8 to 7.2.6 apply, with any necessary changes, to the a designation of a heritage area.
+- (c) carry out such other consultation as the local government considers appropriate. - 7.2.4 Notice of the proposal under clause 7.2.3(b) is to specify- - (a) the area subject of the proposed designation; - (b) where the proposed Local Planning Policy which will apply to the proposed heritage area may be inspected; and - (c) in what form and what period (being not less than 21 days from the day the notice is published or the sign is erected, as the case requires) submissions may be made. - 7.2.5 After the expiry of the period within which submissions may be made, the local government is to - - (a) review the proposed designation in the light of any submissions made; and - (b) resolve to adopt the designation with or without modification, or not to proceed with the designation. - 7.2.6 If the local government resolves to adopt the designation, the local government is to forward a copy of the designation to the Heritage Council of Western Australia, the Commission and each owner of land affected by the designation. - 7.2.7 The local government may modify or revoke a designation of a heritage area. - 7.2.8 Clause 7.2.3 to 7.2.6 apply, with any necessary changes, to the amendment of a designation of a heritage area.

-7.3 Heritage agreements
+7.3 HERITAGE AGREEMENTS